Under the Environment Act 1995 we are required to monitor air quality in our area.

 Monitoring air pollution

-In order to check the air quality in our district, we sample air pollution at certain locations.
-The two ways that we sample are Passive Sampling and Automatic Sampling
+In order to check the air quality in our district, we sample air pollution at certain locations, by passive sampling.

 This is where we measure NO2 (Nitrogen Dioxide).
 Using diffusion tubes.